Where Do The New Garmin fenix 8 AMOLED, Solar, and E Fit In?

 With the Forerunner 165, 265, and 965, AMOLED’s have slowly been taking over their running watch line up.
 Until the fenix 7 Pro’s, the fenix watches were a top of the line MIP choice.
 The epix Pro (Gen 2) offered similar features to the Fenix 7 Pro’s – but with an AMOLED screen.

-With the fenix 8 AMOLED, the epix line seems to be getting merged into the Fenix line.
+With the fenix 8 AMOLED, the epix line seems to be getting merged into the fenix line.

 At first glance, you might think that the fenix 8 is more expensive.
 But it makes the sapphire crystal glass the standard – it’s no longer an upgrade.
 So when you compare the fenix 8 AMOLED against an epix Pro (gen 2) of the same size, they’re the same price – $999.99 for the smaller ones and $1099.99 for the larger one.